UPDATE: Membership is currently closed. In the meantime, you may review the following criteria.

 Q: What are the requirements for The Recipe ReDux?

 Also, being a part of this community goes beyond simply posting a recipe to your blog.
-It is considered a best practice to take some time to engage with your fellow bloggers by commenting on, sharing, and tweeting their posts; this is also considered a key benefit and obligation of your membership.
+It is considered a best practice to take some time to engage with your fellow bloggers by commenting on, sharing, tweeting, or liking their posts;this is also considered a key benefit and obligation of your membership.

 In addition, all members who join The Recipe ReDux, agree to the aforementioned rules and warrant that you will not include material in your Recipe ReDux posts that are obscene or vulgar, contain adult-only material, are racially insensitive, or contain religious/political opinions or beliefs.
 You also agree to indemnify, defend and hold harmless The Recipe ReDux (co-owned by ReganMillerJones, Inc and Teaspoon Communications) from and against any and all claims, losses, liabilities, demands, costs and expenses suffered or incurred by any party arising out of your participation in The Recipe ReDux.
 Members are prohibited from selling goods and/or services or using affiliate links within any ReDux posts.
 Any form of marketing, which requires a disclosure statement (such as sponsored recipe contests, free samples, product reviews, etc.) is prohibited within the monthly themed ReDux posts (on 21st and 22nd.)